elin-rafferty/DES310-Project/README.md

 # DES310-Project
 Our professional DES310 project with a client from Modern Wolf.
 Our name is Squid Kid Studios and our game is called Operation Exodus.

 About:
-The game is a top down rogue like with element of survival and resource management.
+The game is a top down rogue-like with elements of resource management.
 The game utilises tilemaps to create a seamless environment.
-It will have a detailed pixelated art style.
+It has a detailed pixelated art style.
-Our game will consist of three runs which each last a maximum of 5 minutes.
-Each run is different with one being an indoor map, one being an outdoor map and last being a boss match.
-Between each run is a hub where you can relax and sort your inventory, storage and buy possibly items from the traders shop.
+Our game consits of an infinite series of runs where you fight enemies and gather resources.
+Between each run is a hub where you can relax and sort your inventory, storage and buy items/upgrades from the trader shop.

 Currently it contains the main hub and two level layouts.

 To Play:
 Extract Operation Exodus.zip
-You double left-click on Operation Exodus.exe.
+Double left-click on Operation Exodus.exe.
 It will then take you to the main menu.
-You should click play when you are ready and you will be launched in the main hub.
-Here you can explore the shops and buy useful items to help pass the level.
+From here you can click Play or Tutorial to enter the game, or change settings/controls scheme in the Settings menu.
-Once you are ready you can walk to the vent and press E (or X on the controller) to get to the first run.
+From the main hub, walk over to the vent on the right and press the interact button (E on keyboard, A on controller) to enter a level.
-You have a timer on the right, a weapon cooldown and health on the bottom right.
-Keep an eye on these!
-You can collect medkits, scrap and consumable items while adventuring around the map from the loot crates scattered around the map.
-Once 120 seconds have passed the exit vent will open, allowing you to travel back to the hub by pressing E (or X on controller) again.
+Once 120 seconds have passed, or the boss of that level is defeated, the exit vent will open, allowing you to travel back to the hub.
 Here you can spend any gathered resources on gear and upgrades in their dedicated shops.

-Cheatcodes:

-rave(disco mode)
-squid(God mode)
+Cheat Codes:

-gimmegimme(spawns max stack of all items) fps(Shows fps counter)
+rave(enables disco mode for the rest of that level) squid(enables god mode for the rest of that level) gimmegimme(spawns a max stack of all items) fps(displays fps counter for the rest of that level)

 Controls:

+Keyboard:

 WASD - Walk
+Mouse - Aim
+Left-Click - To click on buttons/fire weapon
 TAB - Open/Close Inventory
-Left-Click - To click on buttons and shoot
-Right-Click - On inventory slot with item to equip, eat or drop E - Pick up items
+E - Interact with items, shop, and vent
 Shift - Dash
+1/2 - Assign item to hotkey/use item assigned to hotkey Escape - Open pause menu

 Xbox Controller:

 Left Analog Stick - Walk
+Right Analog Stick - Aim
+Right Trigger - Fire weapon
 Y - Open/Close Inventory
-Right Trigger - Fire weapon
+B - Back/Close Inventory/Close Menu
-X - Interact with items, shop, and vent
-Left Trigger - Dash
+A - Interact with items, shop, and vent/click on buttons Left Trigger - Dash

-Known Bugs:
+Left/Right DPAD - Assign item to hotkey/use item assigned to hotkey Start - Open pause menu